 1. Premature babies need to be in incubators

 Actually premature babies, even very small ones, often do better skin to skin with the breastfeeding parent (or partner) than they do in incubators.
-Evidence shows that premature babies (and term babies too for that matter) are more stable metabolically when they are skin to skin with the breastfeeding parent.
-Their breathing may be more stable and less distressed, their blood pressures are more normal, they maintain their blood sugars better and their skin temperatures better in KMC than they do in incubators.
-Furthermore, breastfeeding parents and babies in KMC will more likely produce more milk, she will get the baby to the breast earlier and the baby will breastfeed better.
+Evidence shows that premature babies (and term babies too for that matter) are more stable metabolically when they are skin to skin with the breastfeeding parent and that the baby being skin to skin helps the breastfeeding parent to increase her milk supply.
+The baby’s breathing may be more stable and less distressed, their blood pressures are more normal, they maintain their blood sugars better and their skin temperatures better in KMC than they do in incubators.
+Furthermore, breastfeeding parents will more likely produce more milk if kept skin to skin, she will get the baby to the breast earlier and the baby will breastfeed better.
 A document from the WHO discusses this at length with many references.
 You can download it as well as the evidence, free of charge, here.
 Please show this document to your baby’s doctor(s).
 See also the studies in this list.

 2. Premature babies all need fortifiers